tmpfs/trucks/README.md

 The generated markdown document would render the documentation comments followed by fenced code blocks showing the example usage(s) and the component implementation, these pages could then be converted to HTML (with source code higlighting) to be published online as static web pages.

-## Example
+## Documentation

 An example for [skatejs][] is shown in [EXAMPLE](https://github.com/tmpfs/trucks/blob/master/doc/EXAMPLE.md), source files are in [doc/example](https://github.com/tmpfs/trucks/blob/master/doc/example).

-## Options

-An overview of the available options is in [OPTIONS](https://github.com/tmpfs/trucks/blob/master/doc/OPTIONS.md) see [API](https://github.com/tmpfs/trucks/blob/master/doc/API.md) for more detail.
+For the API docs see [API](https://github.com/tmpfs/trucks/blob/master/doc/API.md), an overview of the available options is in [OPTIONS](https://github.com/tmpfs/trucks/blob/master/doc/OPTIONS.md).

-## Compiler

 For insights into the compiler phases and data structures see [COMPILER](https://github.com/tmpfs/trucks/blob/master/doc/COMPILER.md).

-## API

-For the API docs see [API](https://github.com/tmpfs/trucks/blob/master/doc/API.md).

-## Developer

 Information on how to build this project is in [DEVELOPER](https://github.com/tmpfs/trucks/blob/master/doc/DEVELOPER.md).